-Additions to existing buildings shall conform to the energy requirements of the International Energy Conservation Code or International Residential Code as they relate to new construction without requiring the unaltered portion of the existing building or building system to comply with the North Carolina Energy Conservation Code.
+Additions to existing buildings shall conform to the energy requirements of the International Energy Conservation Code or International Residential Code as they relate to new construction. without requiring the unaltered portion of the existing building or building system to comply with the North Carolina Energy Conservation Code.
+Refer to Section 101.12 for a list of exemptions.